Ferns & Focus

 Saintpaulia ionantha

-The African Violet is a beloved flowering houseplant known for its velvety, heart-shaped leaves and clusters of vibrant, jewel-toned blossoms.
+The African Violet is a beloved flowering houseplant known for its velvety, heart-shaped leaves and clusters of bright, jewel-toned blossoms.
 Originating from the cloud forests of Tanzania and Kenya, these compact plants have earned a permanent place in indoor gardens due to their ability to bloom year-round in the right conditions.
-Their soft, fuzzy foliage and dainty flowers in shades of purple, blue, pink, and white offer a classic, charming aesthetic.
+Give it bright, indirect light, moderate humidity, and a planter that lets excess water drain freely.

 ☀️